rvicedomini/muset/README.md

 <div style="display: flex; align-items: center;">
-  <h1 style="margin: 0; flex-grow: 1;">muset</h1>
   <img src="logo.png" alt="Logo" width="200" style="margin: 0;">
 </div>

-A pipeline for building an abundance unitig matrix from a list of FASTA/FASTQ files.
+## A pipeline for building an abundance unitig matrix.
+MUSET is a software for generating an abundance unitig matrix from a collection of input samples (in FASTA/Q format).
+It additionally provides a comprehensive suite of tools (called `kmat tools`) for manipulating k-mer matrices.

 + [Installation](#installation)
   - [Conda installation](#conda-installation)